torvalds/linux/Documentation/input/devices/elantech.rst

 have changed their meaning.

 On top of that, some register settings have effect only when the touchpad is in relative mode and not in absolute mode.
-As the Linux Elantech touchpad driver always puts the hardware into absolute mode not all information mentioned below can be used immediately.
+As the GNU/Linux Elantech touchpad driver always puts the hardware into absolute mode not all information mentioned below can be used immediately.
 But because there is no freely available Elantech documentation the information is provided here anyway for